Leave a Message

 Step 5: Manage Offers & Negotiation

 • Be ready to evaluate different types of buyers: cash buyers, investors, developers.
-Cash offers often close faster.
-SellofLand
+Cash offers often close faster but typically carry a discount

-• Consider offering seller financing to attract buyers who might not qualify for traditional land loans.
-SellofLand
+• Consider offering seller financing to attract buyers who might not qualify for traditional land loans, but can provide additional structured profit from the sale of your land.

 • Set your negotiation strategy: know the lowest acceptable price, what contingencies you’ll accept, and what you’re able to be flexible on (closing date, financing terms).